SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 # Command line arguments

-This page describes the command line arguments supported by Answer File Generator, which are used to customize the generated answer file.
+This page describes the command line arguments supported by the Answer File Generator, which are used to customize the generated answer file.
 All argument names are case insensitive.

-Argument values can be specified as either `-JoinDomain mydomain`, `-JoinDomain:mydomain` or `-JoinDomain=mydomain`.
+Argument values can be specified as either e.g. `-JoinDomain mydomain`, `-JoinDomain:mydomain` or `-JoinDomain=mydomain`.

 Some arguments can be specified multiple times.
 This can be done by listing several values after